 What is Bitcoin?

-The Bitcoin system is basically just a bunch of computers that “talk” to each other over the internet.
+The Bitcoin system is a fully autonomous system that’s basically just a bunch of computers, called nodes, that “talk” to each other over the internet.

 To be able to talk to each other, Bitcoin software is installed on each computer.

 The Bitcoin software is open source which means anybody can look at the source code.

 If the computer is connected to the internet and starts running the software, it becomes a Bitcoin node.

 And when there are two or more Bitcoin nodes online, this creates the Bitcoin network!

 The Bitcoin network is a peer-to-peer (P2P) network that runs 24 hours a day, 7 days a week, and 365 days a year.
 (Like your typical 7-Eleven.)